| Area History |

 In 1991 Feb (23 or 24), John H. Ewing gave a talk at an MAA meeting describing a precise way to measure the area, the Laurent series technique.
 It takes an extraordinary number of terms to get even a few digits of accuracy.
 Using 240,000 terms, they got an estimate of 1.7274, and speculated that it was converging to a limit between 1.66 and 1.71.
 However, the rate of convergence is very slow, and "slows down" in such a way that traditional exponential or hyperbolic curve fits do not accurately model its shape.

-Ewing also noted that pixel counting method gives a value of about 1.52, and stated that he was uncertain for the reason for the discrepency.
+Ewing also noted that pixel counting method gives a value of about 1.52, and stated that he was uncertain for the reason for the discrepancy.
 Ewing gave two possile explanations: either the pixel-counting method is missing the area of the fine detail features near the boundary of the Mandelbrot set, or the higher estimate (an estimate of the asymptote of the Laurent series calculation) is wrong.

 Ewing's talk was reported to sci.fractals on 1991 Feb 25 by Stan Isaacs (isaacs at hpcc01 hp com).